r-pogo/vade_mecum/Python/Testing/pytest_marks.md

 Or select "test1" or "test2": `pytest -k "test1 or test2" -v`
 You can use and, or, not and parentheses.
 - use markers
+- test class `pytest -k TestIntegration` The name of the class needs to start with `Test` or modify `pytest.ini`

 ## Markers
 You can define categories for your test and provides options for including or excluding